Adhip-Sarkar/Adhip-Sarkar.github.io/README.txt

-This is personal website of Adhip.
+This repository is about the personal website of Adhip.

 Credits: